shaddockh/js_roguelike_tutorial/README.md

 * moved builder mixin files to a /builder subdirectory
 * moved the world definition into it's own blueprint file
 * in gameconfig.js you can now specify which world blueprint to load
+* implemented aspect.displayOutsideFov to allow items to stay rendered outside the field of view once they've been discovered (ie, terrain type objects)